JYC333/obsidian-attachment-name-formatting/README.md

 #### Core Function

 -   Format attachments in active file, such as "filename image 1.png".
 It can also add modify time after index, such as "filename image 1 20220101000000.png", defualt setting is not adding time.
+You can also exclude the filename in the attachment filename, but the time suffix will be added automatically.
 -   Format attachmnets in selected folder
 -   Format attachments with customize subfolder for each attachment type
 -   Attachment name can be customized for each type of attachment, you can use any character that allowed in a file name